 The Indian Telephone Industries Ltd. (ITI), a public-sector undertaking was established in 1949 on the Old Madras Road, about 15 km from Bangalore City.
 It built a township with 1000 dwelling quarters for its employees.
 During the 1950’s many employees moved into the new township.
 There were some Catholics too among them.
 They needed a Church to cater to their spiritual needs.
 The nearest church was at Thambuchetty Palya, which was 4km away and could be reached only on foot.
 In these circumstances, the Catholics keenly felt the need to have a place in the township itself for mass on Sundays.
 The I.T.I. management responded favourably to a petition submitted by the Catholics and permitted Sunday services in either the cricket pavilion or the sports club of the company.
 The successive Parish Priests of Thambuchetty Palya namely Rev. Fr.
 Gratian, Mgr.
-B. Colaco, Fr.
-Lawrence Noronha, Fr.
-S. Veigas and Fr.
+B. Colaco, Rev. Fr.
+Lawrence Noronha, Rev. Fr.
+S. Veigas and Rev. Fr.
 J.B.
 Fernandez came to the colony to celebrate mass.
 This system continued till 1975.

 Archbishop Lourduswamy, the successor of Archbishop Pothacamury gave the green signal to proceed with the construction of the church.
 When he was appointed for Propaganda Fide in Rome, Archbishop Packiam Arokiaswamy succeeded him.
-Fr.
-J. B Fernandez, who was then the Parish Priest of St. Antony’s Parish asked every earning catholic to contribute a day’s wage monthly.
+Rev. Fr.
+J. B Fernandez, the then Parish Priest of St. Antony’s Parish asked every earning catholic to contribute a day’s wage monthly.
 Leadership and initiative also came from the Catholic Association of ITI who organized raffles, collected donations, etc. All the Catholics of Doorvani Nagar were happy about the idea of building the Church.
 Many contributed to the fund irrespective of their religion.
-The collections were insufficient but trusting in Providence Fr.
+The collections were insufficient but trusting in Providence Rev. Fr.
 J. B. Fernandez started the construction of the Church.
 St. Anthony’s parish gave generously and a moderate structure was completed in 1975.
 There was no proper flooring.
 The furnishings were incomplete.

 Archbishop Packiam Arokiaswamy blessed and opened Holy Family Church on 9th September 1975.
 It was a day of celebration and joy for all the parishioners.
 Children received First Holy Communion and Confirmation on that day.